 My name is Derek Muller.
-I am the Bouma Fellow in Law and a tenured Professor of Law at the University of Iowa College of Law.
-I teach election law, federal courts, civil procedure, and evidence-in a nutshell, I teach the law of elections and of litigation.
+I am the Bouma Fellow in Law and a tenured Professor of Law at the University of Iowa College of Law.1 I teach election law, federal courts, civil procedure, and evidence-in a nutshell, I teach the law of elections and of litigation.
 I've had the privilege of reading and writing about federal rules concerning elections, state administration of federal elections, presidential elections, the Electoral College, the Electoral Count Act, and litigation surrounding them.

 There has been overwhelming support for the Electoral Count Reform Act of 2022, in this form, from the public.
-A bipartisan group of law professors (in a statement that I joined), a bipartisan working group at the American Law Institute,
+A bipartisan group of law professors (in a statement that I joined), a bipartisan working group at the American Law Institute, endorsements from writers in publications across the political spectrum, and a bevy of public interest groups (right, left, and center) have all expressed tremendous enthusiasm for the Electoral Count Reform Act of 2022.
+There has been notably little public opposition to the heart of the bill, and the bulk of that rare concern rests largely on misunderstandings of the text or technical problems that can be readily corrected.

-&lt;sup>1 My remarks are my personal views and do not represent those of the University of Iowa or any other organization.
+1 My remarks are my personal views and do not represent those of the University of Iowa or any other organization.
 I am here at the request of the Committee, on my own behalf and no one else.
 Special thanks to William Jordan and Elias Wunderlich for their help in researching and editing this testimony.
-I lightly revised this testimony August 8, 2022, for a few typos and to give additional attribution.